 Chances are you’ve probably heard someone else complaining about how bad drivers from a particular state are, and chances are we have all been at least a little guilty of this type of stereotyping ourselves.
 However, the truth of the matter is though that every state has plenty of really bad drivers these days.
 So, of course, this leads to some very interesting driving citation statistics that range from surprising to just plain scary.

 1. The #1 Way U.S. Residents Interact with Police

 The most common way the average person in this country will interact with the police is in a traffic stop of some sort.
 Thus, it was estimated that 44% of all face-to-face contact between individuals and police officers was for a driving citation.
 In fact, about half of all those stops result in a traffic ticket.
 Today there are over 195 million licensed drivers on the roads (both unrestricted and commercial licenses).
 So, it’s safe to assume these numbers have only grown.

 2. 41M People Get Speeding Citations

-There are 195 million licensed drivers on the road, and on average every year 41 million of them receive tickets.
-That means you have around a 20% chance of getting a ticket yourself (we’re rounding off the numbers here, of course, but that’s close).
+There are 195 million licensed drivers on the road, and on average every year 41 million of them receive driving citations.
+That means you have around a 20% chance of getting a citation yourself (we’re rounding off the numbers here, of course, but that’s close).
 In order to reach that number each year, though, law enforcement officers have to write out a significant number of tickets each and every day.

 3. 112,000 Driving Citation a Day

 Police officers issue about 112,000 driving citations a day on average.
 In fact, even if you don’t have far to drive, there are countless ways you could get caught speeding.
 Here are a few ways drivers are caught.

 - Police speed traps.